This is essentially a collection of things that define me.

 Coffee, tea, beer, whisky, etc.

 I’m both a coffee and a tea enthusiast, and I enjoy the occasional single malt, IPA or glass of red wine.
-Most of my experiences in this department are documented on my blog about drinks and travel: Franz Drinks.
+Most of my experiences in this area are documented on my blog about drinks and travel: Franz Drinks.

 I play the bass guitar, and I’m proud to say that over the years have done some nice things with it.

-I’ve been on stage countless times as a sideman with several artists, mostly Italian pop-rock acts, but also UK-based singers-songwriters and bands.
+I’ve been on stage countless times as a sideman with several artists, mostly pop-rock bands and singers-songwriters.

 As a bass player I try to be as much versatile as I can.
 I don’t focus on genres, and you can hear me practicing really anything, from latin-jazz bass lines to hard rock & heavy metal.